-We consider ourselves blessed to spend our time working on such impactful projects - and we hope yours is next!
+We consider it an honor to spend our time working on such impactful projects - and we hope yours is next!

 This Columbia Mantel fireplace transformation project was a complete success!
 Our clients wanted to soften the obnoxious presence of their protruding fireplace.
 We recommended a somewhat paradoxical solution: let's make it bigger.

 By adding the overmantel above the firebox, the illusion is created that the fireplace doesn't come out so far after all.
 And beyond the perception of depth comes the vertical sightline from floor to ceiling - which calls attention to the height of the ceiling and the spaciousness of the room!

 At the time of this fireplace upgrade our Seattle Mantel was just a concept.
 But this project allowed us to apply some more modern finishes like cove crown and angled panel mould to one of our more traditionally styled Los Angeles Mantel.

 This home was chock full of unique decor and modern furniture, so we thought it only fitting to compliment the aesthetic with a striking mantelpiece that would act as a statement of it's own, but wouldn't distract attention away from the other prominent features within the space.
 We were thrilled to contribute to this home both an architectural feature - as well as an unanticipated catwalk.

 We have to hand it to these special clients; they had a vision!
 Unhappy with their behemoth of a fireplace jutting out aggressively into their living space, they began a conversation with us to solve both the look and usefulness (or lack thereof) of this prominent wall in their home.
 After a few conversations it became clear that they were on a noble quest for both form and function, beauty and utility, and that we would have to reach deep into our bag of tricks to oblige!